About Us

 A Short History of the Mokolodi Nature Reserve

-The creation of the Mokolodi Wildlife Foundation lead to the establishment of the Mokolodi Nature Reserve in 1994 on 3,700 hectares of donated bushveld land that had previously been utilised for cattle farming.
-The reserve is now home to a wide variety of animals and plants that are endemic to south-eastern Botswana, some of which are extremely rare or endangered.
+The creation of the Mokolodi Wildlife Foundation led to the establishment of the Mokolodi Nature Reserve in 1994, on 3,700 hectares of donated bushveld land that had previously been utilised for cattle farming.
+Today, the reserve is home to a rich diversity of animal and plant species endemic to south-eastern Botswana, including several that are rare or endangered.

-Since its creation, Mokolodi Nature Reserve and its programmes have grown significantly.
-The reserve currently employs approximately 70 people, of which approximately 65 are from neighbouring communities.
-Our education centre accommodates more than 9,000 school children per year in its environmental education programmes, and the reserve on a whole welcomes more than 60,000 visitors on an annual basis.
+Since its establishment, Mokolodi Nature Reserve and its programmes have grown significantly.
+The reserve currently employs approximately 70 people, the majority of whom are from neighbouring communities, reflecting its strong commitment to local empowerment and community development.

 Where to find us and who to contact: